WANG-Ruipeng/jekflix-template/_posts/2023-11-24-from-player-to-creator.md

 And at my senior year, I seized the opportunity to study at the University of Pennsylvania, renowned for its exemplary game programming courses.

 This journey from Minecraft to my studies in game development captures my passion.
-I strive to create games that do more than entertain—they unite, inspire, and bring joy, bridging hearts and generations.
+I strive to create games that do more than entertain-they unite, inspire, and bring joy, bridging hearts and generations.